 Adobe InDesign has established itself as the industry-standard layout design and desktop publishing software.
 Used to create flyers, presentations and ebooks, Adobe InDesign is trusted by graphic designers and creatives the world over.

 Backed by the trusted Adobe brand, it can be difficult to step away from the familiarity and feature-rich user experience that InDesign provides.
 Suitable for both print and digital design, the app produces high-quality, professional-looking content.
 Adobe has built up a global community of innovators who share information and resources, ensuring the software is consistently updated to meet industry requirements.
 What's more, the support and integration capabilities make it an easy product to work with.

 ResourceSpace allows you to import and export images and files directly from the application with the help of our Adobe plugin.
-This means you can streamline your workflows and further enhance your digital asset management processes.
+This means you can streamline your workflows and further enhance your processes for managing digital assets.

 Although InDesign (as well as all other Adobe apps) used to be available for a one-off fee, you now need an Adobe Creative Cloud subscription at a cost of £30.34/mo.
 Before committing to this cost, you might like to compare InDesign with some other options, depending on your needs.

 The great news is, other competitive alternatives do exist.
 We've compiled a list of them for you right here.